biendebout/Citrix-VAD-Deploy/README.md

 # Citrix Virtual Apps and Desktop vCenter Lab Deploy
 Uses Terraform and Ansible to deploy a fully functional CVAD environment.
-Many of the scripts used are thanks to [Dennis Span](https://dennisspan.com) and his fantastic blog.
+Based on project [CITRIX-VAD-LAB](https://github.com/ryancbutler/Citrix-VAD-LAB).

 ## What it does